e10v/tea-tasting/README.md

 The `RatioOfMeans` class defines a ratio metric that compares ratios of averages.
 For example, average number of orders per average number of visits.
 The `numer` parameter defines a numerator column name.
 The `denom` parameter defines a denominator column name.

 Similar to `SimpleMean`,  `RatioOfMeans` applies the Welch's t-test, Student's t-test, or Z-test, depending on parameters `use_t` and `equal_var`.
 It applies the delta method to calculate p-value and confidence intervals.

+The `alternative` parameter defines the alternative hypothesis.
 The `confidence_level` parameter defines a confidence level for the computed confidence interval.

 ### Result